We all want our children to grow up to be happy, healthy adults. The school run is a great way to add more exercise to their daily routine.

 Bikeability is today’s cycle training programme.
 It’s like cycling proficiency, but better!
 It’s about gaining practical skills and understanding how to cycle on today’s roads.
 Bikeability gives everyone the skills and confidence for all kinds of cycling.

 There are three Bikeability levels, each designed to improve cycling skills, no matter what is known already.
 Levels 1, 2 and 3 take trainees from the basics of balance and control, all the way to planning and making an independent journey on busier roads.

 Your school may already have signed up to receive Bikeability sessions!
 Contact your school directly to find out if sessions are scheduled for this year.

-To find out more about Bikeability please visit the Bikeability website
+To find out more about Bikeability and to find a trainer in your area lease visit the Bikeability website

 Junior Road Safety Officers (JRSO)